-PRETORIA, South Africa – Getting the opportunity to train in South Africa seems like a lifetime experience for any guardsman.
-So when South Africa, New York’s partner in the National Guard Bureau’s State Partnership Program, was chosen for European Command’s MEDFLAG 2004 exercise, New York’s airmen jumped forward to participate.
+PRETORIA, South Africa – Getting the opportunity to train in South Africa seems like a lifetime experience for any National Guardsman.
+So when South Africa, New York’s partner in the National Guard State Partnership Program, was chosen for European Command’s MEDFLAG 2004 exercise, Airmen jumped forward to participate.

-“This was the first time a contingent of NY Air National Guard personnel have joined the exercise, and it was a great chance to work with our new partners,” said Lt.
+“This was the first time a contingent of New York Air Guard personnel joined the exercise, and it was a great chance to work with our new partners,” said Lt.
 Col. Patrick Roemer, 107th Air Refueling Wing civil engineer commander.

 “This year’s exercise was led by 3rd Air Force and was broken into interoperability training, humanitarian and civic assistance and a mass casualty exercise,” said Roemer.

 MEDFLAG exercises are held at least twice a year in the democratic countries of Africa, deploying a team of doctors, dentists, technicians and support personnel to provide joint medical training and humanitarian assistance.

 At the Ditholo Training Base, Airman operated a joint task force command and control center.
 They provided logistical, medical and public affairs support for MEDFLAG and participated in a humanitarian disaster exercise.

 “The public affairs team handled visits from more than 30 media outlets, coordinated news releases from the field and produced three joint newsletters,” said Maj.
 Jody Ankabrandt, 109th Airlift Wing public affairs officer.
 The major went on to say that besides public affairs work, distinguished visitors were escorted, a cultural awareness day was planned and humanitarian assistance was provided to a local orphanage.